Rust-for-Linux/rust-for-linux.com/src/Android-Binder-Driver.md

 This project is an effort to rewrite Android's Binder kernel driver in Rust.

-The latest version of the Rust implementation can be found in the RFC that was submitted to the Linux Kernel mailing list on November 1st: [Setting up Binder for the future][rfc].
+The latest version of the Rust implementation can be found in the RFC that was submitted to the Linux Kernel mailing list late 2023: [Setting up Binder for the future][rfc].

 [rfc]: https://lore.kernel.org/rust-for-linux/20231101-rust-binder-v1-0-08ba9197f637@google.com/